erikeidt/erikeidt.github.io/Conversation with Enphase AI Assistant.md

 The agent will have full context and can help you explore your options for local control of your system.

 Please wait while we connect you...

+---

+Enphase Agent:

+Thank you for staying online, Erik.

+Please note that once a system has been migrated to cloud-sourced battery scheduling, it cannot be reverted back to Gateway-sourced scheduling.
+This migration is part of an Enphase platform-wide upgrade designed to improve battery optimization, monitoring, reporting, and remote support capabilities.

+While the scheduling source is managed through the Enphase Cloud, you still have control over your battery operation through the Enphase App, Installer Toolkit, and Enlighten Manager, where you can configure battery profiles such as Savings, Self-Consumption, and Backup.

+I understand your preference for local Gateway-based control.
+At this time, there is no option to opt out of cloud-sourced scheduling, but I will document your feedback and ensure your request is shared through the appropriate channels for Product Team review.

+- *me: The cloud does not somehow automatically improve everything.*

+*For example, requiring a cloud-based token to communicate with the Envoy is touted as improved security, but cloud decreases security since most breaches happen in the cloud not with home owners individually.*

+*This recent change to cloud-sourced scheduling only hampers my already locally optimized battery optimization, monitoring and reporting -- it does not improve anything for me, but rather it is destructive to my system.*

+*(NB: I didn't mention at the time, but also at issue: the cloud goes down fairly often, so this introduces instability.)*

+Enphase Agent:

+I understand your concerns, Erik, and I appreciate you sharing your perspective.

+I have documented your feedback regarding the migration to cloud-sourced battery scheduling.
+I understand that, from your experience, the change has negatively impacted a locally optimized setup that was previously working as intended, and that you prefer retaining direct local control of your battery behavior and tariff configurations.

+While Enphase currently does not offer an option to revert to Gateway-sourced scheduling, I will note your concerns regarding:

+Loss of local control over battery scheduling.
+Potential impacts to your existing automation workflows.
+Preference for local system management over cloud-dependent control.
+The perceived negative effect on your battery optimization and system operation.